gallottohugo/flutter_fireworks/README.md

 # flutter_fireworks

-This project is a simplified copy of <a>https://github.com/vlidholt/flutter_clock</a> where only fireworks are shown.
+This project is a simplified copy of <a>https://github.com/vlidholt/flutter_clock</a> where only fireworks are shown.</br>
 I hope it helps you!